 Annual one day events involving all key stages: Safer Internet Day, Equalities Day, Black History Month

 Pupils are encouraged to treat others with respect and tolerance

 Pupils are encouraged to make positive choices about their behaviour, guided by individual targets

 At NEDSC democracy is taken very seriously.
-Children are actively encouraged to have a voice and share their views and opinions regularly through various mediums, notably our Student Council, but also in meetings and discussions.
+Children are actively encouraged to have a voice and share their views and opinions regularly through various mediums, using the pupil ambassadors, but also in meetings and discussions.
 Children voice ideas and vote on issues.
 In addition, mock elections run in PSHRE/Citizenship, with pupils learning how a ballot box works.
 Tutor time activities embed the skill of debating whilst engaging pupils in topical issues from around the world.

 The Rule of Law

 The importance of laws, whether they be those that govern the class, the academy, or the country, are consistently reinforced throughout the academy day, as well as when dealing with behaviour and at academy meetings.
 Children are taught: the value and reasons behind laws; that they govern and protect us; the responsibilities that this involves; and the consequences when laws are broken.

 Our Behaviour policy is discussed on induction, referred to regularly and consistently upheld.
 Pupils are aware that for inappropriate behaviours, there are consequences.
 Parents are kept informed of their child's behaviour.
 Visits from authorities such as the Police and links with the PCSOs help reinforce this message.

 Within the academy, children are actively encouraged to make decisions and choices, knowing that they are in a safe and supportive environment.
 As an academy we educate and provide boundaries for young children to take risks and make choices safely.
 Children are encouraged to understand and exercise their rights and personal freedoms, and advised how to exercise these safely, for example through events such as Safer Internet Day.

 In addition, pupils are encouraged to involve themselves within community life.
 We hold fund raising events, to support local and national organisations.